erikkworth/worthent-foundation/doc/state/state.md

 This state machine starts off in the state where it is Awaiting the Root Start event from the upstream state machine.
 When it receives the Root Start event it transitions to the Awaiting Entity Start state.
 When in this state, it looks for Entity Start Events and uses the entity name to lookup in the type information from the class annotations to figure if it is to start building a list, an object, or a simple field on an object (the latter two are handled from the Building Entity State).
 The `ObjectData` (the data object for the state table) maintains a stack of objects being constructed.
 The Process Entity Start and Process Nested Entity Start actions can push new objects onto the stack.
 The Process Object Done methods can pop constructed objects off the stack.

 This state machine demonstrates another feature of the utility: a transition that drives the state machine to different states based on a condition.
-Both the Awaiting Entity Start has two such conditional transitions: one for the Entity Start event and the other for the Object Done event.
+The **Awaiting Entity Start** state has two such conditional transitions: one for the **Entity Start** event and the other for the **Object Done** event.
 Look to see how these are configured using the builder to create the state table definition:

 ```java
 package com.worthent.foundation.util.state.etc.obj;